m4ce/puppet-docker/README.md

   ensure => "running"
 ```

-Note that only the following parameters can be changed during the runtime of a container:
+Note that only the following parameters can be changed *without* re-creating the container:

   * blkio_weight
   * cpu_shares